Key Takeaways

 Credit Score

 Your credit score will play a major role in determining the interest rate you qualify for when you apply for a loan.
-Having bad credit generally means you qualify for a higher interest rate because lenders may consider you a higher-risk borrower.
+Having bad credit generally means your lender will require that you pay a higher interest rate because they may consider you a higher-risk borrower based on your recent history of making payments on other loans and debt obligations.

-Borrowing funds at a higher interest rate means you'll pay more money over the term of the loan.
+Borrowing funds at a higher interest rate means you'll pay more money in interest over the term of the loan.
 If you have a fair or lower credit score, credit repair may be a smart option before you borrow money.
-This will make it easier for you to secure better repayment terms and pay less interest.
+This will make it easier for you to improve your overall credit profile, secure better repayment terms, and pay less interest.

 Loan Term

 The loan term is the time a lender gives you to repay the loan.
 For example, if you get a personal loan of $10,000 for five years, your loan term will be 60 months.
-Personal loans typically have a shorter loan term, while mortgages have a longer term.
+Personal loans typically have a shorter loan term of 2-5 years, while mortgages have a longer term of 10-30 years.

 The amount of time it takes you to pay off the money you borrow can also impact interest costs.
-Shorter terms generally have higher loan payments each month, but the total amount you'll pay towards interest over the life of the loan will be much lower.
+Shorter terms generally have higher loan payments each month, but the total amount you'll pay towards interest over the life of the loan will be much lower because interest will have a chance to accrue on the loan balance over much less time.

-Longer terms can provide you with much lower monthly payments, but the total interest paid will be higher over time because you'll be stretching the loan repayment out.
+Longer terms can provide you with much lower monthly payments, but the total interest paid will be higher over time because you'll be stretching the loan repayment out, and interest on your loan balance more time to accrue (and be charged to your outstanding loan balance) over a longer time period.
 Review the numbers carefully to decide how much you can afford every month.
-Find the right balance between affordability and interest charges.
+Find the right balance between affordability and keeping interest charges to a minimum.

 Loan Type

 The type of loan you borrow can also impact the interest rate.
-For example, mortgages typically have the lowest interest rate, ranging from 3% to 8%, depending on the creditworthiness of the borrower and the economic climate.
+For example, because they are secured by the real estate property that is purchased, using the funds lent through them, mortgages typically have the lowest interest rate, ranging from 3% to 8%, depending on the creditworthiness of the borrower and the economic climate.

 Unlike mortgages, unsecured debts do not require any collateral.
-These loans and credit cards typically have a higher interest rate because they are riskier for creditors.
+These loans and credit cards typically have a higher interest rate because they are riskier for creditors, in that there is no collateral that can be used to recover the funds lent in the event the borrower defaults.
 The average personal loan interest rate in the U.S. is 10.96%, but it can range anywhere from 6.70% to 35.99%.

-Knowing how to calculate interest rate on a loan is important so you’ll know exactly how much you’ll pay in interest charges.
-Ask your lender if the interest rate they charge is based on a simple interest or amortization schedule, and use the right online loan calculator or manual formula to calculate the numbers.
-Only borrow as much as you need and for the shortest possible loan term to reduce your borrowing costs.
+Knowing how to calculate the interest rate on a loan is important so you’ll know exactly how much you’ll pay in interest charges.
+Ask your lender if the interest rate they charge is based on a simple interest or an amortization schedule, and use the right online loan calculator or manual formula to calculate the numbers.
+Only borrow as much as you need and for the shortest possible loan term to reduce your total borrowing costs each time you need to finance a purchase or pay down other existing debt.